mendix/docs/content/en/docs/releasenotes/deployment/mendix-cloud.md

 #### Improvements

-* We added the AWS Bahrain and AWS South Africa regions as a new deployment targets.
+* We added the AWS Middle East (Bahrain) and AWS Africa (Cape Town) regions as a new deployment targets.

 ### January 5th, 2023